vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 	- The 4th address from the New List is a Black Company Front.
 	- The 5th is the burned down home from earlier.
 ##### Pacific Ave, The Unfinished Station
-Pillars and ramps of concrete
+Pillars and ramps of concrete and rebar create an echo chamber for deals in the dark.
+Not hidden in the slightest, except for how inconspicuous it is.
+The shadows run deep enough to hide whatever, or whoever, mig
 ##### 319 Berkeley Way.
 A Fireside House
 ##### The Innocent House
 ##### The Unfinished Building
 ##### 1111 Water Street.
 Santa Cruz Fireplace and Hot Tubs
 You can see the store lights are fully lit from a mile away.
 Every jacuzzi and stone hearth beyond the showroom windows is on opulent display.
-You quickly notice that no one is inside.
+From a quick glance, you can't see anyone inside.
 - **As you approach the door/windows**: you notice a smoothly plastered sticker.
 It is alarmed.
 - **As you move towards the back**: it is fenced.
 Once inside, you see that it is a mostly empty yard.
 You see firefood, chopped and placed into a stack that lines a wall.
 You also see a ladder, resting on the ground.
 - **Inside the store**: